 Neighborhood Association Registration - For neighborhoods that want to become more involved in their community, the next step is to become an officially registered Neighborhood Association.
-Please complete the HOA or Neighborhood Contact Information form to stay up to date with city notices and events.
+Please complete the HOA Contact Information form to stay up to date with city notices and events.

 Neighborhood Block Parties - When the weather warms up, it’s time to think about gathering your neighbors for some weekend fun.
 By spending time with neighbors and strengthening those relationships, communities become more resilient in the face of unexpected shocks and stresses.
 Check out this article to learn more about the connection between community building and resilience, as well as other benefits cities across the country have experienced due to neighborhoods hosting block parties.

 Reserve the Neighborhood Block Party Trailer - The Neighborhood Program launched the Neighborhood Block Party Trailer the summer of 2019.
 The Trailer is available to rent any day of the week and is free for City residents.
 To make a reservation, please review the resource page and contact firstname.lastname@example.org.